 The aim of these courses is to introduce students to new topics, away from the curriculum, for research, interest or discussion.
 Students will have the opportunity to visit businesses and universities as well as attend guest lectures as part of the programme.
 This can lead to work experience in these areas which is essential for university applications.

-Students can opt to take one or more of these courses when applying for the Advanced Academy.
+Students can opt to take one or more of these courses when applying for the Sixth Form.

 Our students can achieve anything they want to!
 This includes gaining places at our most prestigious institutions.
 The course introduces students to life at Oxford and Cambridge, outlines the opportunities and benefits of attending these universities and challenges the perceptions students may have about them, and the people who study there!

 The application process to Oxford and Cambridge is different to that of the other higher education institutions.
-An application is made through UCAS, the University admissions organisation but there is an earlier application deadline, as well as an additional application form for Cambridge applicants.
+An application is made through UCAS but there is an earlier application deadline, as well as an additional application form for Cambridge applicants.
 The high percentage of students requiring interviews and additional entrance exams means that further support is required to increase chances of success.